Kittyhacker101-Software/KatWeb/README.md

   * includeSubDomains - If HSTS should effect subdomains, must be enabled for preload to work.
   * preload - If your site's HSTS rule should be preloaded into the browser's HSTS preload list.
 Once you are in the preload list, you can't get out of it easily!
 - https - If you wish to have an encrypted connection.
-- nosniff - Prevents web browsers from sniffing away content types.
-- sameorigin - Prevents other web-sites from stealing your content in various ways.
+- protect - Prevents other web-sites from stealing your content in various ways.
 - gzip - HTTP compression for files.
-Currently buggy and uses a 3rd party library.
 - dyn - Dynamic content control.
-Directions below
   * serving - Serve content differently by domain.
 Non-configured domains default to /html/
   * redir - Allow temporary HTTP redirects.
   * passwd - Allow password protecting directories.
   * cache - Caches content rules.
 If enabled, the server must be restarted for any content rules to change.
 - silent - Don't log anything.
 Also disables most error checking, so be careful!
 - hcache - Simple HTTP Cache.
-Directions below
   * enabled - If Simple HTTP Cache should be enabled.
   * updates - How often the HTTP Cache should update it's files in seconds.
 - name - The server name sent in the "Server" HTTP Header.